Tokyo Global Concert

-Tokyo Global Concert (東京国際コンサート, Tōkyō Kokusai Konsāto) is a music event aimed at the promotion of arts and culture and international development held in Tokyo, Japan inviting renowned opera singers from both Japan and overseas.
+Tokyo Global Concert (東京国際コンサート, Tōkyō Kokusai Konsāto) is a music event aimed at the promotion of arts, culture and international development held in Tokyo, Japan inviting renowned opera singers from around the world.

 It has been organized by the International Foundation for Arts and Culture (IFAC), a non-profit organization with Haruhisa Handa as its chairman, created as an opportunity for the purpose of enjoying classical music free of charge under the concept for a wish for more people to enjoy and love classical music.

 Outline

 Haruhisa Handa, chairman as well as the organizer of IFAC, stated “I wanted to offer an opportunity for people to experience world-class singing skills, creative expression and acting abilities by inviting principally the graduates from the Juilliard School, located in New York City, New York which is considered one of the most renowned creative arts institutions in the world.”
 He also wished to make Tokyo the worldwide No. 1 metropolis of culture and sports, and is particularly committed to the organization of concerts and Noh-play theatres which are free of charge in an effort to promote cultural development.

 Handa also invites young Japanese musicians to perform and learn from world-class artists, and he himself appears as the singer “Toshu Fukami”.

 Yoshinobu Kuribayashi, the deputy chairman of IFAC, comments about the significance of the concert, “offering an opportunity for the audience to listen to the singing of world-class performers would consequently contribute to increase the number of fans of operatic arts and cause the vocal music world to prosper in Japan.”